Javadyakuza/TIP3-Docs/Deployments/Internal/Transfer.md

 ![](</transferTokenFromMW.png>)

-Congratulations, you have successfully transferred TIP-3 tokens from one to another Wallet using a custom contract.
+Congratulations, you have successfully transferred TIP-3 tokens from one to another Wallet using a custom contract 🎉

 </div>